Davincispencil/DMP_GMM_GMR/README.md

 Although it' s true that we are able to estimate a trajectory by only one demonstraion(through DMP), but there is the possibility that in this demonstration, we might have some inevitable errors from sensors or experts.
 And the combination of GMR and DMP can handle out this problem decently.

-Instead of using GMR to replace LWR algorithm inside of DMP, here we use GMR to estimate the trajectory from multiple demonstrations and then use this learned trajectory as demonstration for DMP, which could be avoid the sensor/expert errors and retain the generalization ability simutaneously.
+Instead of using GMR to replace LWR algorithm in DMP, here we use GMR to estimate the trajectory from multiple demonstrations and then use this learned trajectory as demonstration for DMP, which could avoid the sensor/expert errors and retain the generalization ability simutaneously.